 For some of the lectures, homework will be assigned.
-This will be announced in class and on the class webpage.
+This may be an assignment that we do in class or that you are asked to do outside of class.
+The outside class assignments will be announced in class and on the class webpage.
 The homework will be worth 25% of your grade.